Meagain13/Meagain13/README.md

 ## I´m interested in 💻

-My fields of interest (apart from translation) right now are:
+My fields of interest (apart from translation an writing) right now are:

 - **Programming**
 - **NoCode tools**